GabeGon105/react-cocktails-api/README.md

 # Bartender

-A single-page React web app where users can search a drinks and cocktails database for ingredients and instructions to craft drinks.
+Client project - A single-page React web app where users can search an English drinks and cocktails database for ingredients and instructions to craft drinks.
+Used in Hongdae, South Korea

 **Link to Bartender:** https://bartender-pika.netlify.app/